Young female wearing glasses, a white button up dress shirt, and a gray blazer waving at her computer screen getting ready for virtual intertview

 Recommended Attire: Business Casual

 If you have a phone interview coming up, you might think it doesn’t matter what you wear.
-While it’s true that the person on the other end of the phone won’t know what you are wearing, studies show that one’s physical appearance can affect their state of mind.
-If you choose to dress down for your phone interview, ensure you are mentally “dressed for success,” even if you aren’t physically.
+While it’s true that the person on the other end of the phone won’t know what you are wearing, studies show that a person’s physical appearance can affect their state of mind.
+If you choose to dress down for your phone interview, be sure you are mentally “dressed for success,” even if you aren’t physically.

 Use this how to prepare for a phone interview checklist to help you stand out to the hiring manager!